Wireless keyboard hacking has become popular again since Kali released Nethunter and other tools such as Keysweeper.

 So What Does This All Mean?

-Some wireless keyboards are encrypted between the dongle and the keyboard while some are not.
-If you care about passwords, credit card information, or any important data entered into a keyboard than buying a secure wireless keyboard is a good idea when it comes to security.
+Some wireless keyboards are encrypted between the USB adapter and the keyboard while some are not.
+So if you care about passwords, credit card information, or any critical data entered into a keyboard, buying a secure wireless keyboard is a good idea for security.